-Before you can file for Chapter 7 or Chapter 13 bankruptcy, you must consult a nonprofit credit counseling agency.
-The purpose of this consultation is to see whether there is a feasible way to handle your debt load outside of bankruptcy, without adding to what you owe.
+A person who files for bankruptcy must take two educational courses before receiving a bankruptcy discharge wiping out qualifying debt.
+Before you can file for Chapter 7 or Chapter 13 bankruptcy, you must consult with a nonprofit credit-counseling agency to see whether you can feasibly handle your debt load outside of bankruptcy, without adding to what you owe.

 Bankruptcy law requires only that you participate in the counseling—not that you go along with whatever the agency proposes.
 Even if a repayment plan is feasible, you aren't required to agree to it.
-However, if the agency does come up with a plan, you must file it along with the your other bankruptcy documents.
+However, if the agency does come up with a plan, you must file it along with your other bankruptcy documents.

 When the Court Agrees With the Agency's Plan